What is Celadon Glaze?

 Technically, what defines a ceramic item as celadon is the glaze used.
 Traditionally celadon glazes have been applied mostly to porcelain and stoneware.
 This is still the case today, however, lesser ceramics can also be used.
 The key to the glaze is its iron content and how this oxidizes in the kiln during firing.
 In a reduction kiln, oxygen content within the kiln is limited, and as carbon builds up it begins to react with oxygen in the glaze and the clay.

 These reactions affect how the iron oxidizes resulting in different colors.
 In the case of celadon glazes, higher levels of oxygen lead to undesirable olive, brown and black colors, whereas too little oxygen yields colors that are "too blue."
 For the glaze to come out as desired, the temperature and oxygen levels in the kiln must be carefully controlled.

+We want to investigate the various time periods for celadon glaze history.
 The original techniques for producing celadon were first perfected in Song Dynasty China around 900 years ago.
 From there, celadon production spread to other countries, most notably Korea and Thailand.
 While many of the original ancient techniques have been lost to history, beautiful celadon is still produced in China, Korea, and Thailand.
 The clean, serene appearance of celadon has been appreciated for centuries.

 Why isn't Celadon well known in the West Today?